How to Make Clips from a Video

 - iMovie — free on Mac/iOS; limited but easy for beginners

-For a side-by-side comparison of all options, see AI Video Editing Tools Compared.
+For a side-by-side comparison of all options, see Opus Clip Alternatives Compared.

 Common Mistakes to Avoid